akvo/drought-map-hub/README.md

 5.  **Set Earthdata Credentials**: Configure the **NASA Earthdata credentials** (username, password) required for downloading certain datasets.
 These variables are typically defined in the `.env` file for the CDI Automation repository.
 6.  **Confirm Deployment Environment**: Confirm the deployment environment (e.g., `--mode=development` and `--service=all` are defaults).

-The `install.sh` script will automatically perform the following:
+The `configure.sh` script will automatically perform the following:
 *   Save all configuration data to their respective environment services.
 *   Start the GeoNode and DMH containers using Docker Compose.
 *   Seed default administrator users for both GeoNode and DMH.